Same Day Service Available

 Blockages/Clogging

-How to go about fixing sprinkler heads: If a sprinkler head is only partially clogged, use a paper clip or a piece of stiff wire to clear the hole.
-For heads that are completely blocked, you need to remove them from the sleeve, take them apart, soak them in water, and clean with wire.
+If a sprinkler head is only partially clogged, use a paper clip or a piece of stiff wire to clear the hole.
+However, for a complete blockage, you’ll need to remove the head from the sleeve and take it apart.
+Then, soak it in water and clean it with a wire.
 At the end, flush the head with running water.
 Make sure also to clear the sleeve and remove debris before replacing the head.

 Misting

-How to fix it: If only one zone is misting, you may solve the problem by decreasing the flow control at the valve or contact an irrigation professional to install a valve pressure regulator.
-You can also control excessive pressure at the point of distribution by switching to spray heads and rotors that feature a pressure regulating stem.
+If only one zone is misting, you may fix the problem by decreasing the flow control at the valve.
+If that doesn’t work, consider contacting an irrigation professional to install a valve pressure regulator.
+You can also control excessive pressure at the point of distribution by switching to different sprinkler components.
+Using spray heads and rotors with a pressure-regulating stem can help manage water flow.

 Leaks around the Stem

-How to fix it: A quick fix to this problem is to step down lightly on the stem while the irrigation system is operating.
-This has the purpose of causing water to flush quickly between the stem and the cap, thus dislodging any debris that might be caught between the wiper seal and stem.
+A quick fix to this problem is to step down lightly on the stem while the irrigation system is operating.
+This is designed to make water flush quickly between the stem and the cap.
+Thus, it helps dislodge any debris caught between the wiper seal and stem.
 If this solution doesn’t fix the problem, you may have to replace the cap.

 Inaccurate Pattern

-How to adjust sprinkler heads: To repair tilted and sunken heads and correct the spray pattern, all you need to do is manually lift and straighten the head by packing soil around it until it is level with the ground.
+To repair tilted and sunken heads and correct the spray pattern, all you need to do is manually lift and straighten the head by packing soil around it until it is level with the ground.
 When you put the sod pieces back in place, make sure to water them in order to encourage reestablishment.